archetyped/simple-lightbox/readme.txt

 * Optimize: Better grouping support

 = 1.5.3 =

 * Fix: Caption may not display under certain circumstances (Caption Erin)
 * Fix: Images not grouped when "separate by post" option is activated (Logical Ross)
 * Update: Lightbox will not be activated for links that already have `rel` attribute set

 = 1.5.2 =

 * Fix: Slideshow loops out of control (Mirage of Wallentin)
 * Fix: Lightbox fails when group by posts disabled (Lange Find)
 * Add: Option to use the image's URI as caption when link title not set (Under UI options)

 = 1.5.1 =

 * Add: WP Gallery support
 * Fix: Navigation hidden when only one image
 * Fix: Use user-defined UI text

 = 1.5 =

 * Add: Theme support
-* Optimize: Javascript cleanup and file size reductions
+* Optimize: JavaScript cleanup and file size reductions
 * Optimize: CSS cleanup

 = 1.4 =

 * Update: Integrated with jQuery
-* Optimize: Javascript filesize 9x smaller
+* Optimize: JavaScript file size 9x smaller
 * Add: Close lightbox by clicking to left/right outside of image (an oft-requested feature)

 = 1.3.2 =

 * Add: Option to enable/disable lightbox resizing animation (thanks Maria!)

 = 1.3.1 =

 * Update: Utilities code (internal)

 = 1.3 =

-* Add: Customizable UI label text (close, next, and prev button images can be replaced in `images` directory)
+* Add: Customizable UI label text (close, next, and previous button images can be replaced in `images` directory)
 * Add: Group image links by Post (separate slideshow for each post)
 * Add: Reset settings link on plugin listings page
 * Optimize: Organized settings page

 = 1.2.1 =

 * Fixed: Image title given higher precedence than Image alt (more compatible w/WP workflow)

 = 1.2 =

 * Added: Option to group automatically activated links
 * Optimized: Lightbox caption retrieval

 = 1.1 =

 * Added: Enable/disable lightbox functionality by page type (Home, Pages/Posts, Archive, etc.)
 * Added: Automatically activate lightbox functionality for image links
 * Added: Link to settings menu on plugin listing page